sufasah/Calculator/readme.md

 <br>

 * Project Description: <br/>
 The app is a simple calculator known to that calculates mathematical operations.
-Also this is my first app I made.
+Also this is my first app I built.
 There is a lot of bug to fix :smile:
 <br/>
 <br/>